day-dog/node-toml/README.md

 ## License

-toml-node is licensed under the GNU license agreement.
+toml-node is licensed under the GPL-3.0 license agreement.
 See the LICENSE file for more information.